-Salesforce itself removes a lot of the complexity of other DevOps processes.
-Managing infrastructure, scalability, hosting, even tests - traditionally the responsibility of ops, and more recently DevOps - is all handled by the platform itself.
+Salesforce itself removes much of the complexity of other DevOps processes.
+Managing infrastructure, scalability, hosting, and even tests — traditionally the responsibility of ops, and, more recently, DevOps — is all handled by the platform itself.

 The lure of “best practice”